 Chapter 7 of "The Log Analysis Handbook" by E. R. Crain, P.Eng., published by Pennwell Books 1986 Updated 2004,

 Do not copy or distribute in any form without explicit

 Sonic DENSITY Crossplot

 The sonic density crossplot model is used to estimate porosity

 when the density neutron crossplot method cannot be used.
 The method

 works well when shale volume, matrix rock properties, and

 sonic compaction effects are

+accurately known.
 If both density and neutron logs are available, a superior

 model that does not require matrix rock properties is the